dome9/cloud-bots/README_GUARDDUTY.md

 If things aren't working as expected, try troubleshooting in this order:
 - Make sure the CloudBots CloudFormation stack created without errors
-- Pick a random region and check to see that Guard Duty is enabled
+- Pick a random region and check to see that GuardDuty is enabled
 - Check that there is a CloudWatch Events rule called "GuardDutyFindings" and that it has an SNS topic as a target
 - Go to the SNS topic and verify that it has a lambda function as a subscriber
 - Add another subscriber to the topic that sends emails to your inbox.
 This can help verify if events are making it from GD all the way to SNS or if the issue is down stream in the function